discordjs/guide/guide/additional-info/hosting.md

 The following steps stated assumes your Linux distribution is Ubuntu.
 However, all Linux distributions are similar and should work on your VPS.
 :::

-Presuming that now you have purchased your own VPS and that you have remotely connected to it, what should you do now?
-We recommend you create a Github repository first and add your bot files there as it would be very inefficient to code files through a terminal.
+Once you have purchased your VPS and remotely connected to it, what should you do now?
+We recommend you create a GitHub repository first and add your bot files there, as it would be very inefficient to code files through a terminal.

 ### Installing Git and cloning repository